alexeibex/alexeibex.github.io/Appellate Brief.md

 - Agriculture produces about $ 3 billion gross cash income for New York State every year.
 It is the number two industry in the Hudson Valley, second only to tourism, which is itself dependent upon agriculture for its success because agriculture maintains attractive open spaces and rural flavor.
 - "New York is a farm state."
 - A study in Cayuga County found that eighteen percent of non-agricultural business was directly linked to the agriculture industry.
 9Link to the text of the note Such businesses include equipment sales, farm centers such as Agway stores, veterinary services and products, and seed and fertilizer dealers.

+- opinion issued upon request by the commissioner."
+Defendants note that no such opinion has been requested or issued in this case.
+The statute, however, does not indicate that the issuance of such an opinion was intended to be a prerequisite to suit.
+In fact, the language, by describing the particular circumstance in which an agricultural practice will not be considered a nuisance, suggests that the burden is on the party pursuing the practice to show that it is sound.